anlutro/fpm-docker-example/README.md

 ## The application

-In this example we're just using a hello world program written in Go, but the general concept is applicable to all programming languages.

-For any compiled language, just make sure the binary and any required shared libraries are available.
-For Java you'll want to specify any JVM implementation as a dependency of your package.

-For a scripted language, let's use Python as an example.
-You first want to define the python version as a dependency of your package, because you do need the runtime to be present.
-Then you just need to make sure that all the code + dependencies are available.
-The easiest way to do this is to create a virtualenv, install your app + dependencies into it, then include the whole virtualenv in the package itself.
-A good path for the virtualenv would be `/opt/myapp`.
+On this branch, we're writing a simple Python CLI application.
+We create a virtualenv in the build stage, and copy that virtualenv into both our packaging and production stages.

+Our dummy application has one dependency, `psycopg2`, just to prove how you can add dependencies for packaging and multiple versions of Python.

 ## Scripts

-`run.sh` will just compile and run the application in Docker.
-No packaging involved here, just checking that the application itself works.

-`build.sh` will compile the application, copy the compiled application into a packaging image and then build the packages by invoking `fpm.sh` inside the Docker build process.
+`build.sh` will build or download wheels of the application itself, copy the wheels into a packaging image and then build the packages by invoking `fpm.sh` inside the Docker build process.

+`run.sh` will jus run the application in Docker.
+No packaging involved here (though we do re-use the build logic as well as the method of installing the virtualenv with dependencies), just checking that the application itself works.

-`test.sh` will run debian and centos Docker images, install the packages that have been built, and check that the application works as expected.
+`test.sh` will run Debian and CentOS Docker images, install the packages that have been built, and check that the application works as expected.